 The Grammarly Editor has reviewed thousands of essays, term papers, and short stories from students of all ages.
 As a result, we’ve been able to collect data on the most common types of mistakes that student writers are making.
-As finals season approaches, take a look at some of these errors from the list below to brush up on your spelling, grammar, and punctuation.
+As finals season approaches, take a look at the errors on the list below to brush up on your spelling, grammar, and punctuation.
 Good writing habits will not only serve you well in school, but written accuracy benefits professionals throughout their careers.

 Many spelling mistakes occur when incorrect homophones (words with the same pronunciation, such as “right,” “rite,” and “write”) are used in a sentence.

 Watch you’re words!
-Spell check may not sea words witch are miss used because they are spelled rite!
+Spell-check may not sea words that are miss used because they are spelled rite!

 Watch your words!
-Spell check may not see words which are misused because they are spelled right!
+Spell check may not see words that are misused because they are spelled right!

-A coordinating conjunction (use the acronym FANBOYS to remember: for, and, nor, but, or, yet, and so) connects two clauses that could be sentences on their own.
+A coordinating conjunction connects two clauses that could be sentences on their own.
+You can use the acronym FANBOYS to remember the most common coordinating conjunctions: for, and, nor, but, or, yet, and so.
+Unless the clauses are very short and closely related, you need a comma before the conjunction.
 If you forget to put a comma before the conjunction, it becomes a run-on sentence.

 Solution: Check to see if the clauses before and after the conjunction could be sentences on their own.
 If so, insert a comma before the conjunction.